ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/README.md

 backups or packet capture.
 This prioritizes avoiding unsupported matches and can increase empty results for unfamiliar wording.
 Monitoring and container-orchestration queries also use catalog category boundaries to avoid incidental mentions being mistaken for a package's role.
-Evaluate more stakeholder queries before staging; no universal semantic accuracy or full conversational reasoning is claimed.
+Continue evaluating stakeholder queries during staging; no universal semantic accuracy or full conversational reasoning is claimed.
 The representative checks are executable with `python -m poc.evaluate_search` and retained under `poc/evaluation/`; they are scenario checks, not a statistical relevance benchmark.